amorales187/DH150-MarinaSouliman/README.md

 # Human Rights Education

-## DH150 Assignment 1: Heuristic Evaluation
+## DH150 Assignment 1: Heuristic Evaluation by Marina Souliman
 Education is the key to social change.
 Many nonprofit organizations work to educate the public and get them involved with enacting tangible change.
 Through comprehensive and easy to use websites, users can learn more during their visit and can be more engaged with the educational material.
 Becoming educated about human rights issues around the world is the first step in understanding how we can help.
 Human rights nonprofit organizations typically have two focuses: educating the public and providing services and resources to those effected.
 The first organization I want to focus on is Human Rights First which focuses on advocacy for American ideals through a similar approach.
 They provide services and have been well established for sometime in their adovcacy efforts.
 The second organization I want to explore is the Advocates for Human Rights as their website offers educational material as well as a variety of resources and services.
 By improving the design of this website and making it more user friendly, it will aid both in relaying their educational material better and making the website easy to use for those seeking their legal services.
 Both of these websites are used to educate the public to bring awareness about a variety of issues but has a strong emphasis on refugee and immigrant rights.
 As both of them offer legal services to refugees and those seeking asylum, I personally find it a worthwhile effort to try to improve the usability of the websites.
 With my heuristic evaluation I hope to set out to discover ways to make their websites better for users interested in exploring these nonprofit organizations and their cause as well to those seeking out the legal services.

+## Heuristic Evaluation Severity Scale

+1 = Cosmetic problem only: need not be fixed unless extra time is available on project 2 = Minor usability problem: fixing this should be given low priority 3 = Major usability problem: important to fix, so should be given high priority

 ## Website 1: Human Rights First
 https://www.humanrightsfirst.org/

 The Human Rights First website starts at the home page with a heading bar that allows for a user to navigate through an about page, campaigns, topics, resources, media and vets for american ideals.
 Below that is a slideshow type graphic that offers a look at their initiatives and events.
 There are a lot of resources and services offered on this website for both the general public and those seeking legal services.

 The website is functional and works well but has some UX issues that could help improve usability.
 It’s often at times overwhelming with a lot of text and has a design that could be more cohesive with a better flow for information.
 There are some features that feel outdated and could be designed in a more appealing manner.
-Overall, it’s a functional website that could use a little bit of sprucing up when it comes to certain features.
+Having a more user friendly website will help users engage with the material more and more importantly it will be easier for those seeking services.
+Overall, it’s a functional website that could use a little bit of sprucing up when it comes to certain features I will discuss later in the heuristic evaluation.

 <img src="./Human Rights First Webpage Screenshot.png">